 In the winter, Jacksonville often gets more sunshine than Chattanooga.
 Jacksonville gets 191 hours of sunny skies this time of year, while Chattanooga receives 145 hours of full sun.

 It's quite rainy in Chattanooga.
 Jacksonville usually gets less rain in January than Chattanooga.
 Jacksonville gets 3.3 inches (83 mm) of rain, while Chattanooga receives 5.4 inches (137 mm) of rain this time of the year.

 Both Chattanooga and Jacksonville are popular destinations to visit in the spring with plenty of activities.

 Jacksonville is a little warmer than Chattanooga in the spring.
-The temperature in Jacksonville is usually 68°F (20°C) in April, and Chattanooga stays around 62°F (17°C).
+The daily temperature in Jacksonville averages around 68°F (20°C) in April, and Chattanooga fluctuates around 62°F (17°C).